Malphite Build Guide by PsiGuard

 |_____||Ignite: This spell is the key to a strong laning phase.
 It is the spell that will give you the most kill potential, especially when combined with a jungler gank.
 Adding ~150 true damage on top of your burst and autoattacks gives Malphite some much needed lane presence.
 If you plan on winning your lane, this is the spell you're going to want to go with.||_____|

 - Granite Shield scales with health, armor, and magic resist.
-Survivability items will improve its effectiveness.
+Defensive items will improve its effectiveness.

-- Early game, Granite Shield will protect you from harass and minion aggro; late game, it can tank repeated tower hits after you've built some armor.
+- Early game, Granite Shield will protect you from harass and minion aggro; late game, it can tank tower hits or enemy poke spells after you've built some items.

 - If you're hit by harass, try to avoid damage for the next few seconds until your passive recharges.